ChefData/Air_Quality_Analysis/README.md

    ```

 6. **Submit a Pull Request:**
-   - Go to the original repository on GitHub and click on "New Pull Request".
+   - Go to the original GitHub repository and click "New Pull Request".

 ## License